eris8x6/digIt-assess-sumIt/README.md

 one packaged with NetBeans) is serving the manifest file with an incorrect MIME type.
 I have not had time to investigate this problem further.

+As it stands in the current version, the UI looks OK (much better than the previous version).
+The code is not nearly as clean as I would like it.
+In particular, the html files easily could be collapsed (the partials that represent the three UI pages are nearly empty), and the view code for the equations should be de-duplicated between the equation view and the end-of-game view.

 # design notes
 There are a few things that work according to spec, but in practice turn out to have functional issues for the user.
 In a real development situation, I'd certainly want